cognitect-labs/transducers-js/README.md

 reduce implementations, whether native or the shims provided by [Underscore](http://underscorejs.org) and [Lodash](http://lodash.com).
-Doing so with native and Underscore can deliver significant performance benefits. transducers may be easily converted from their object representation into the necessary two-arity function via `toFn`.
+Doing so with native and Underscore can deliver significant performance benefits.
+Transducers may be easily converted from their object representation into the necessary two-arity function via `toFn`.